Guru-RF/SVXSpot/README.md

 The hotspot also has a local portal you can access it via it's hostname if you network support this or via his ip adress.

+For adding additional networks you can use the 'nmtui' provided by the Pi OS.

 # Hotspot with enclosure

 https://github.com/Guru-RF/SVXSpot/assets/1251767/5cdcc10a-c380-4bc6-8c2b-18d2c6e67908